 - Begin the re-assembly process by cleaning each of the component parts with a clean towel or cloth. - First, install the body side seat.
 Use a light grease or oil on the seats if the system permits. - Place the stem bearing on the stem, and insert the stem into the valve body stem bore.
 Place the flats on top of the stem perpendicular to the pipeline. - Place the internal grounding spring on the stem and carefully insert the ball into the body and install the body seal. - Standard & Full Port only Insert the retainer seat and place the retainer on the body.
 The ANSI flange bolting will always straddle the valve centerlines.
 See Figure 1.
-Loosely assemble the body bolting nuts - One Piece only Insert the retainer seat and thread the retainer into the body.
+Loosely assemble the body bolting nuts. - One Piece only Insert the retainer seat and thread the retainer into the body.
 See Figure 2. - Reinstall the stem packing, packing gland, gland plate, and stem packing adjustment screws in the order given.
 Do not over-tighten the stem packing adjustment screws.
-Refer to the maintenance section, Table 1, for torque requirements. - Standard & Full Port only Torque the body bolts to the torque given in Table 2. - One Piece only Torque the retainer to the torque's given in Table 3. - Install the lever or actuator as applicable.
+Refer to the maintenance section, Table 1 and Table 2, for torque requirements. - Standard & Full Port only Torque the body bolts to the torque given in Table 3. - One Piece only Torque the retainer to the torque given in Table 4. - Cycle the valve from open to close several times to verify free operation. - Install the lever or actuator as applicable. - The valve is now ready for testing and use.